MounicaSubramanium/Netflix-Movie-Recommendation-System/README.md

 # Netflix-Movie-Recommendation-System
-A classic recommendation system machine learning problem to predict movie rating to be given by a user for [Netflix](https://www.netflix.com).
+A classic recommendation system machine learning problem to predict movie rating to be given by a user that he/she has not yet rated on [Netflix](https://www.netflix.com).

 It is also seen as a regression problem.